echochels/SENPROJECT/README.md

-# SENPROJECT
-Development Of a Banking Web Application
+# Development Of a Banking Web Application

 step 1:
 upload the files to www of your wamp64 folder